Redeem at 7,000+ hotels worldwide

 The card has an annual fee of $120, which to my knowledge has never been waived.
 Great Canadian Rebates (GCR) also occasionally offers cash back on this card, but the offers have been extremely inconsistent as of late, so feel free to check their website every now and then to see if there’s an offer at the moment.

 Applying through a referral link will earn you 51,000 Bonvoy points, which is 1,000 points higher than the public offer, but comes with a higher spending requirement of $3,000 in the first three months (compared to $1,500 for the public offer).

-Of course, if you already held the business version of this card, then it’d be worthwhile to apply via that card’s referral link, since the 10,000 Bonvoy points you’d earn as a referral bonus would outweigh the savings you’d obtain via Great Canadian Rebates.
+Of course, if you already held the business version of this card, then it’d be worthwhile to apply via that card’s referral link, since you’d earn 10,000 Bonvoy points as a referral bonus from that card.

-Let's face it: annual fees suck, big time.
-But if you do the math, you'll see that the signup bonus more than offsets your $120 outlay.
-To give you an idea of what the bonus of 51,000 points can get you:
+Let’s face it: annual fees suck, big time.
+But if you do the math, you’ll see that the signup bonus more than offsets your $120 outlay.
+To give you an idea of what the bonus of 50,000 points within the Marriott Bonvoy program can get you:

 Redeem 50,000 Marriott points for a free night at a Category 6 hotel (retail cost: $500+)

 Redeem 50,000 Marriott points for two free nights at a Category 4 hotel (retail cost: $400–500)

 Redeem 50,000 Marriott points for five free nights at a Category 2 hotel (retail cost: $500–600)